Yaswant-Kumar-Singhi/collegePortal/README.md

 ```

 Before cloning or downloading please go through each and every directory because
-there are certain steps that needs to be done before you run your application
+there are certain steps that needs to be done before you run my  application

 ```